This Bangers and Mash recipe is a delicious way to celebrate all things Irish . . . or British!

-Some consider Irish sausage and mashed potatoes pub fare, but this spicy dish surprises many who think British Isle cuisine quite bland.
+Some consider Bangers and Mash pub fare, but this spicy dish surprises many who think British Isle cuisine quite bland.

-Irish sausage and mash has lowly origins, poor farm families.
+Bangers and Mash have lowly origins, poor farm families.

 Cooking methods vary as well, with families swearing by one method over another.

-Purists enjoy the flavor and texture of banger links boiled until cooked through in Guinness, or other favorite gluten-free beer or ale of their choice.
+Purists enjoy the flavor and texture of banger links boiled until cooked through in Guinness (not gluten-free), or a favorite gluten-free beer or ale of their choice.

 Another following believes the best flavor is had when Irish sausages are grilled.

-Serve my Bangers and Mash recipe with green peas fresh from the garden, baked beans, Irish Soda Bread or Spotted Dog, and a pint of your favorite gluten-free beer or ale, and you have a yummy crowd pleasing feast.
+Serve this Bangers and Mash recipe with green peas fresh from the garden, baked beans, Irish Soda Bread, and a pint of your favorite gluten-free beer, ale or hard cider and you have a yummy crowd pleasing feast.

 Did You Know?